Pollyanna necklaces: MLB's surprisingly affordable new trend

-Here's the story behind the jewelry being worn by Wander Franco, Jose Siri, Oswaldo Cabrera and other MLB stars
+Here's the story behind the necklaces being worn by Wander Franco, Jose Siri, Oswaldo Cabrera and other MLB stars

 Wander Franco is 22 years old, the star shortstop for the best team in baseball this year and the owner of a contract that could be worth more than $200 million, which he inked before he’d been in the bigs for a year.
 Even his braces are color-coordinated, and his routine plays are full of flair.
 Naturally, he pairs his MVP-caliber play with a diamond-encrusted “5” the size of a baby’s fist.